 As William & Mary phases back into open campus operations, the health and safety of our community remain top priorities.
-The university has developed guidelines and resources to facilitate a safe and healthy return to campus.
+The university has developed guidelines and resources to facilitate a safe return to campus.
+See quickly what you need to do as an employee or student for the fall semester on the healthy together checklist.

 One of William & Mary’s greatest strengths is our sense of community.
 As we face the uncertainties of the COVID-19 pandemic and plan ahead to mitigate risks in order to begin the 2020-21 academic year in-person and on campus, a commitment to community-wide actions is absolutely essential.
 Our ability to advance our mission during this pandemic will require each member of the community, without exception — faculty, staff and students — to comply with all COVID-related health and safety rules as articulated by university leadership generally, and the COVID-19 Planning Team in particular.